 Przewalski’s Horse Habitat

 The native origin of Przewalski’s Horse is the Mongolian steppes of the Gobi Desert.
 The region features not only sands but grasslands too.
+Thus, the breed is also known as the Mongolian wild horse or Takhi (“spirit”).
 There are areas with forests and mountains as well.
 Mongolia is a region of extreme weather conditions.
 The temperature in summer may go up to 104° Fahrenheit.
 While it’s 50° Fahrenheit below zero in winter.

-Przewalski’s Horses are claimed the only wild horses left in the world.
+Przewalski’s Horses have claimed the only wild horses left in the world.
 They are kept in natural wild conditions in their habitat.
+In contrast, Mustangs are feral horses descended from domesticated horses.
+The wild population of Przewalski’s Horse has almost disappeared with some wild Przewalski’s horses kept for breeding programs and zoos worldwide.

 Przewalski’s Horse Characteristics